Milosz08/Websockets_Chess_Application_Backend/README.md

 1. Prepare the relational database server and the SMTP mail server (log-in details should be entered according to the instructions below).
 Also check that both servers provide an SSL encrypted connection.
+In addition, prepare a static file server (pseudo CDN), such as S3, and make sure it has support for RSS authentication (public and private key).
+2. Generate OpenSSH public and private key with `known_hosts.dat` file via [this tutorial](#generate-openssh-key).
-2. Create `.env` file or add environment server variables (file must be located in root application directory).
+3. Create `.env` file or add environment server variables (file must be located in root application directory).
-3. Fill in the content shown below:
+4. Fill in the content shown below:
 ```properties
 # JWT and CORS policy
 PROD_BASE_URL                           = xxxxx -> ex. [[https://api.exampledomain.pl/]]